 In anticipation of the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities, this subcommittee discusses support systems, systems, guidelines, etc.

-This is a subcommittee to discuss support for job hunting activities for students with disabilities, collaboration with external parties, and study support with an eye on society.
+This is a subcommittee to discuss how to support the job-hunting activities of students with disabilities, collaborate with external parties, and provide study support with an eye on society.

-This is a subcommittee to discuss specific know-how (response methods, ingenuity, etc.) of support for students with disabilities using role plays.
+This is a breakout session that discusses specific know-how (response methods, ingenuity, etc.) for supporting students with disabilities using role plays.

 15:50